neradot/react-agent-simple/README.md

 ## Resources
 ### Tutorial
 [Building a Python ReAct Agent Class: A Step-by-Step Guide](https://www.neradot.com/post/building-a-python-react-agent-class-a-step-by-step-guide) - A comprehensive tutorial explaining how this repository works and the concepts behind it.

+### Paper
+[ReAct: Synergizing Reasoning and Acting in Language Models](https://arxiv.org/abs/2210.03629) - The original research paper that introduced the ReAct framework.